lauraguerra1/news-journal/README.md

  </div>

 ## Installation Instructions:
+*Please note, this appliation is not deployed as the [News API used for this project](https://newsapi.org/) only allows use from localhost with the free developer plan.
+In order to access this app, request an api key [here](https://newsapi.org/), then follow the instructions below.*
 - Fork [this](https://github.com/lauraguerra1/news-journal) repository.
 - Clone it to your local machine using the command: `git clone git@github.com:lauraguerra1/news-journal.git`.
 - Run the command: `cd news-journal`